shelleywong/BoxAndArrow/Array/README.md

 ## Hints

 * If you see a message that "Something doesn't look right," it means that your results do not match the model solution.
 Walk through the array visualization and think about what has to happen before you enter the array, while iterating through the array, and after you've exited the array.
 * One way to manually debug code is by using print statements.
 Below the visualization in the browser, you'll see a canvas where text can be displayed.
 All standard output (cout) statements get printed here.
-Printing information for debugging can help you confirm what your program is doing as you step through the code.
+Printing information for debugging can help confirm what your program is doing as you step through the code.
 * Remember to test with all positive numbers, all negative numbers, and a combination of numbers, and check that your code is producing the results you expect in each case.
 * Make sure you declare and initialize any local variables.
-* Be careful that you don't step outside of the valid range of indices for your array (remember that C++ indexing begins at 0).
+* Be careful that you don't step outside of the valid range of indices for your array (reminder: C++ indexing begins at 0).
 * If you've completed everything successfully, try using both the C++ [] operator and pointer arithmetic to traverse the array.

 ## Developing for Web

 All browsers have a cache that is used to store local Web page resources.
-This is good for performance; however, if you are currently developing the Web page and making updates to the code, the changes may not show up immediately -- even if you refresh the page, the outdated page may be used instead because it's in the cache.
+This is good for performance; however, if you are trying to load a Web page that you are currently developing and updating, the changes may not show up immediately.
+Even if you refresh the page, the browser may load the outdated page instead because it's in the cache.
+Below, you will find a couple solutions to this issue.
 Instructions are included for Firefox and Chrome; other browsers should have similar options.<br>

 * Solution #1: Disable Cache
     * Open the Web Console